EverydayHealthLogo

 Who is Dr. Chambers, Ophthalmologist in Seattle, WA?

 Dr. Christopher Chambers, MD is an Ophthalmologist, who primarily practices in Seattle, WA with 2 additional practice locations.
-He is board certified by the American Board of Ophthalmology.
+He is board certified.
 Dr. Chambers completed his residency at Kresge Eye Institute.
 Dr. Chambers is fluent in English, and is currently seeing new patients.
 Dr. Chambers’s practice accepts Cigna, Kaiser Permanente, Medicare, UnitedHealthcare and other major insurance plans.
-To book an appointment or to confirm insurance options, please call Dr. Chambers’s office.
+To book an appointment or to confirm insurance options, please call Dr. Chambers’s office at (206) 520-5000.

 What are Areas of Expertise for Dr. Chambers?